Skip to content

 }

-Note: It is important that the start and end markers are left alone.
-These are used by the extension to identify the settings that have been inherited to the current profile.
+Note: It is important that the start and end markers and the inheritProfile._insertionBoundary setting are left alone.
+The extension uses them to identify the inherited settings block, and the dummy setting keeps newly added settings outside the protected section.

 🎯 Future Plans